 Onycholysis can last for several months and will typically correct itself when the nail fully grows out.
 However, once separated, the nail plate cannot reattach itself to the nail bed.
 Stokes suggests avoiding excessive exposure to water "as the gap between the nail plate and nail bed can create an ideal ground for yeast or bacterial infections."

-Dr. Dana Stern, a dermatologist who specialises in nail health, agrees that water is not your friend with a condition like this, as it could get under the nail and into the opening.
+Dr. Dana Stern, a dermatologist who specializes in nail health, agrees that water is not your friend with a condition like this, as it could get under the nail and into the opening.
 While it may be tempting to hide the issue with nail polish, Dr. Stern suggests avoiding this entirely.
 "Actually what you're avoiding is the polish remover," explains Dr Stern in a viral TikTok video.
 "This is a strong solvent and could cause irritation to that delicate underlying nail bed."

 The only real way to treat onycholysis is to remove the lifted nail.
 "If you have noticed changes to your nail's condition or symptoms of onycholysis, make sure to visit your doctor to make a diagnosis," says Dr. Maruthappu.
 "A nail clipping may be taken for fungal analysis, too."
 An expert will then look for the cause and address it.